top of page

 Impact

-If the pre audit is not approved before the expiration date, applicants may be required to exit China, lose their work authorization, and reapply from outside the country.
+If the pre-audit is not approved before the expiration date, applicants may be required to exit China.
+They could lose their work authorization and need to reapply from outside the country.
 This can disrupt employment, residency, and business operations.

 Gomax Recommendation